-Reluctant, fearful, or hard-headed, you will only put up with a less than satisfying path in life for only so long.
-Eventually, when you wear yourself out.
+Reluctant, fearful, or hard-headed, you will only put up with a less-than-satisfying path in life for so long.
+Eventually, you will wear yourself out.

 When you’ve had enough, even if the timing is not perfect, you will change when you wear yourself out.

-The marathon we call life will continue until it doesn’t, and there are three things you can do to make it better.
+The marathon we call life will continue until it doesn’t.

-You may well skip the bad stuff, make an adjustment, and get to the good stuff right now.
-There’s no need to wait.
+You may as well skip the bad stuff and get to the good stuff right now.